Criminal Defense FAQ

 Domestic Abuse Battery is the intentional use of force or violence against a spouse, significant other, or family member who you have lived within a domestic situation at some point in the previous three years.

 The possible sentence for Domestic Abuse Battery in the state of Louisiana can range from a fine and/or probation to actual jail time depending on the severity of the alleged attack.
 There are both felony and misdemeanor Domestic Abuse criminal statutes.
-If you have been charged with Domestic Abuse Battery in the northwestern parishes of Louisiana, call the Law Offices of Mark D. Frederick, LLC, at 318-666-0193 to assist you to minimize the impact this can have on your life.
+If you have been charged with Domestic Abuse Battery in the northwestern parishes of Louisiana, call the Law Office of Mark D. Fredrick, at (318) 868-7300 to assist you to minimize the impact this can have on your life.

 I Am Being Harassed – What Can I Do?